 When asked they cancel the question with the concept of blood and genetics.
 I know some parents who are trying for a decade but are not successful in having children.
 They’re sad and frustrated, and have spent a lot of money on all types of treatments, tips, and tricks but won’t adopt a child.

 The reason people want to have a child is that you are longing for a very deep sense of involvement with life.
-Your involvement with your husband or wife comes down after a while, so you want something new and you think a child would be good.
+Your connection with your husband or wife reduces after a while, so you want something new and you think a child would be good.

 What you want to experience is a deep sense of involvement with another life.
 But this involvement need not necessarily be inspired by biological oneness.
 This can be brought forth by your awareness and intelligence.

 Suppose when a woman delivers a child, they gave someone else’s child to her, she will still experience everything that she has to experience with that child.

 Emotional and psychological closeness can be the basis of oneness that a human being experiences.

 How does it matter whether the child has come out of you or out of someone else?
 It’s how deeply you accept and include this person as a part of yourself which gives you that experience.
 It’s more psychology than biology.